-By Désirée Lucchese, Ethics and impact manager
+By Désirée Lucchese, head of ethics and impact

 As we enter 2021, which feels more like 2020 Part II , we might wish we could have begun the year with renewed confidence.
 However, few would object that the path ahead looks challenging.
 The new viral strain of COVID-19 is likely to entrench already excessive levels of inequality in many countries, causing further dispersion of economic performance around the world.
 Growing rates of bankruptcies, mortgage foreclosures and the development of short-term problems into structural constraints across the global economy could extend the recovery over many years .
 Maybe central banks can continue shielding financial markets from economic and corporate shocks, but what if this level of intervention only widens the chasm between Wall Street and Main Street?
 How could we restore social and economic stability on a sustainable basis and prepare for the future?
 We believe a solution to some, if not all of these issues, lies in a reassessment of the purpose of both corporates and investors alike: a purpose that looks at the long term, restores social mutuality and aims to benefit a broader range of stakeholders.

 While 2020 was a year of crisis, we can still draw some positive outcomes of the COVID upheaval.
 We learnt how swiftly we can transition entire businesses to operating digitally (only a few years ago businesses would have planned for multi-year transitions ); we learnt how to remain connected to colleagues and how to creatively engage online (I have looked forward to our team’s Friday catch ups).
 And we also learnt the importance of looking after our physical and mental health .